- Title Page (title, authors, affiliations, running head, address for correspondence)

 Only one author may be designated as the corresponding author.
 A full address for correspondence must be included, with a current, valid e-mail address for the corresponding author.
 The address of the corresponding author will appear on the first page of the article.
 Please note that a valid e-mail address is essential to participate in the APS electronic proofing service.
 Also, provide your phone and fax numbers for use while your article is in production.
 If the contact information to be used during production differs from that to be included in the final article, indicate this explicitly.

 A one-paragraph abstract of not more than 250 words must accompany each manuscript.
 Longer abstracts may be subject to editorial truncation, to conform to the conventional perceptions of brevity that characterize an "abstract".
 The abstract should state what was done and why (including species and state of anesthesia), what was found (in terms of data, if space allows), and what was concluded.
 Even for short editorial-style articles, a brief "abstract" should be provided, if only to identify the topic (e.g., "This is an editorial summarizing recent new developments in physiology.").

 New & Noteworthy

-This section applies only to submissions to AJP-Heart and Journal of Applied Physiology.
+This section applies only to submissions to AJP-Heart, Journal of Applied Physiology and Journal of Neurophysiology.
 Authors submitting original research articles, Innovative Methodologies, or Rapid Reports must provide a description outlining what is “New & Noteworthy” about the article.
 For AJP-Heart, the "New & Noteworthy" text should be no more than 50 words in length, and should be included in the manuscript text immediately after the abstract.
-For Journal of Applied Physiology, the "New & Noteworthy" text should be no more than 75 words in length.
+For Journal of Applied Physiology and Journal of Neurophysiology, the "New & Noteworthy" text should be no more than 75 words in length.
 When submitting the article online, authors should copy/paste this text into the online submission form field for New & Noteworthy.